America Is An Idea

 THE WORK

-Shachar started with the line that became everything: America is an idea.
-Not a geography, not a birthplace, not a paperwork status.
-An idea.
-One so powerful it pulls people toward it from every corner of the world.
-The campaign was built to prove that idea by showing the people who live it.
+It started with one line: America is an idea.
+Powerful enough to pull people from every corner of the world toward it.
+The campaign was built to prove that idea through the people living it.

-Five vignettes, shot across America.
-Shachar profiled five people whose lives cut through every cliché about immigration.
-Wilson, born in LA to Salvadoran parents, who builds lowriders and advocates for deaf Latino families.
-Zahraa, a Muslim single mother in Los Angeles raising three sons.
-Cesar, who grew up undocumented in Alabama and writes and speaks at churches about what DACA status actually feels like.
-Shervin, born in Iran, obsessed with American '80s culture in the most genuine way possible.
-And Mark and Jules, responding minute-to-minute to calls from asylum seekers at the border.
+Five vignettes, shot across the country.
+Wilson, who builds lowriders in LA and advocates for deaf Latino families.
+Zahraa, a Muslim single mother raising three sons.
+Cesar, who grew up undocumented in Alabama and now speaks at churches about what DACA actually feels like.
+Shervin, born in Iran, genuinely obsessed with American '80s culture.
+Mark and Jules, who answer calls from asylum seekers at the border in real time.

-Not archetypes.
-People.
-80% of the filmmakers, photographers, and writers who made this work identify as first-generation Americans or immigrants, many from the same communities they were documenting.
+Real people, fully realized.
+80% of the filmmakers, photographers, and writers behind the work were first-generation Americans or immigrants themselves, many from the communities they documented.

-Influencer dinners at immigrant-owned restaurants.
-Working with The Infatuation, we hosted dinners at Guelaguetza in LA, Garcia's Seafood Grille in Miami, and Galaza's in New York.
-RAICES representatives joined each one and shared what they were actually dealing with at the border, in real time.
+We hosted dinners at immigrant-owned restaurants: Guelaguetza in LA, Garcia's Seafood Grille in Miami, Galaza's in New York.
+RAICES joined every table, sharing what was happening at the border in real time.

 THE RESULT